marketempower/axiomtheme.com/content/docs/quick-start.md

 ## Clone the Example Project

-The fastest and easiest way to experience Axiom is to __clone__ the Example project (this very website).
-When you clone the Example project the Theme comes pre-installed and configured.
+The fastest and easiest way to experience Axiom is to __clone__ the Example project.
+When you clone the [Example project](https://github.com/marketempower/axiom-example.git) ([live version](https://axiom-example.netlify.app/)) the Theme comes pre-installed and configured.
 When the clone completes you can run the Example project locally without any further steps:

 ```shell
 git clone --recurse-submodules https://github.com/marketempower/axiom-example.git